AvenirHQ/docs/organization.md

 **bug** — used to identify bugs.
 Usually accompany the DEV card type.

 Other examples of decorators: v1, v2, data migration.

+## Authorize.Net

+If you're going to be doing a lot of Authorize.net work, it's recommended that you make your own sandbox account.
+You can register for one [here](https://developer.authorize.net/hello_world/sandbox/).
+Then you can log in at [sandbox.authorize.net](https://sandbox.authorize.net).

+**NOTE:** Right when you make your account, the response page will have your API Login ID and API Transaction Key.
+Save these values, because they are hard to get back if you don't save them the first time around.

+Other things to know:

+- DPM = Direct Post Method, this is using an html form to submit directly from the client to AuthorizeNet
+- SIM = Server Integration Method, this is basically just a server sending CC info to their API directly
+- CIM = Customer Information Manager, this isn't even an integration method.
+This just refers to saving customer payment info on AuthorizeNet servers.
+- Our v2 RRG API is going to use SIM and CIM.
+- You can whitelist URLs for DPM in the AuthorizeNet settings.
+Under **Transaction Format Settings**, click **Response/Receipt URLs**.
+- It seems that most of the settings around DPM exist in the **Transaction Format Settings** and generally don't apply to us.
+- In the AuthorizeNet settings, **MD5-Hash** is actually just a secret string that gets appended to transaction information before it gets hashed.
+That hash can then be used to verify the authenticity of the AuthorizeNet server.
+- There are also **Address Verification** and **Card Code Verification** in the **Security Settings** that will probably be helpful.